-1. Capital Campaign 2024: The Mound Matzevoth Memorial, Cost \$50,000 USD
+1. Capital Campaign 2024-25: The Mound Matzevoth Memorial, Cost \$50,000 USD

 In August 2022, 123 boulder-style and one megalithic granite stele were extracted from a mound, located on Boya-Zelenskiego Street, on the unused land that belongs to Bagnowka Cemetery.
 They date from 1809-1852, suggesting their provenance is the Rabbinic Cemetery (c.
 1781-1900) now buried beneath Central Park in Bialystok.
 Prior to 1831, no other cemetery existed for Bialystok's Jewish community.
 This mound of matzevoth with human remains has long been known, dumped in this area in the 1960s amidst construction of the Communist Party Headquarters in Bialystok.
 These matzevoth are temporarily stored within Bagnowka Cemetery.
 In 2023, the BCRF rescued an additional 20 boulder-style matzevoth, dated 1850-1856, from a mound in Central Park near the Opera House and one 18th Century Orthodox tombstone returned to the nearby St. Mary Magdalen Parish.
 The goal is to create a memorial with these matzevoth on an area that adjoins Central Park in Bialystok and was once part of the Rabbinic Cemetery.
 The human remains were reinterred at Bagnowka Cemetery and now await a memorial stone in remembrance.
 The BCRF loaned funding for this project at a cost of \$6500 USD.
 That loan has been repaid but an additional \$50,000 is needed to realize this memorial.
-Phase I (preparing the land and setting the matzevoth in place) is planned for August 2024; Phase II (pathways and symbolic wall) is planned for 2025; Phase III (signage and lighting) in 2026.
+Phase I (preparing the land and setting the matzevoth in place) is planned for August 2025; Phase II (pathways and symbolic wall) is planned for 2026; to be followed shortly after by Phase III (signage and lighting).
+Initially, the BCRF had hoped to begin this project in 2024 but arranging permits has caused a short delay.